binomial14/binomial14.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Liang-Yuan Wu, and also known as Leo.
 I am a senior student majoring in Electrical Engineering at National Taiwan University.
+I am interested in techniques and believe that as an engineer, we have not only the ability to solve problems, but also have the ability to find problems out.
+I hope myself to be the one who can give efforts to make the world a little bit better!

-I am supervised by Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and Prof. [Hung-Yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/)  as a member of [NTU Speech Processing Lab](http://speech.ee.ntu.edu.tw/).
+I'm skilled at processing data in machine learning approach and web service building.
+Currently, I am supervised by Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and Prof. [Hung-Yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/)  as a member of [NTU Speech Processing Lab](http://speech.ee.ntu.edu.tw/).
 My research interest is in machine learning and natural language processing.
 I currently focus on word embeddings in multilingual model.
 I am currently also an intern machine learning engineer in [Dragoncloud.ai](http://www.abc123.ai) since May, 2020.

-These are the programming skills I'm familiar with:

-+ Programming Languages: Python, Jacascript, C/C++
-+ Deep Learning: Pytorch, Transformers
-+ Web Development: HTML, CSS, React, MongoDB, GraphQL

-I'm skilled at processing data in machine learning approach and web service building.

 Besides, I am a maker and love hand-made stuffs.
 I am also the starting shooting guard in NTUEE basketball team.